houluy/lora-mote-emulator/README.rst

 - Copy a local config file and device info file from the template, then modify the src and dest address.
 - Modify device infomation in ``device.json`` you just copied.
+- Install the environment, and start the virtual shell ``pipenv shell``.
-- Currently, three kind of message is supported: pull data, join and confirmed data up (with or without FOpts)
+- Currently, four kinds of message is supported: pull data, join confirmed data up (with or without FOpts) and MAC Commands in FRMPayload field:

 ::

     python main.py pull
     python main.py join
-    python main.py app -m (your uplink message, will be encoded by UTF-8) -f (your MACCommand in FOpts fields)
+    python main.py app -m (your uplink message, will be encoded by UTF-8) -f (your MACCommand in FOpts field) python main.py mac -c (your MAC Command in FRMPayload field)

 If this is your first-time running, run ``pull`` and ``join`` in the very begining to register the port of gateway and join the device.
 The device info will be saved automatically in ``models/device.pkl`` using ``pickle``, and loaded next time.